levizimmerman/fe3-extra-time/readme.md

 var parseTime = d3.timeParse('%Y-%m-%d %H:%M:%S %Z');
 ```

 This function parses all values to a number format.
 If a value cannot be parsed to a number, null will be returned.
-This is prevents weird bugs later in the development because now we know that value can be a number or `null`.
+This prevents weird bugs later in the development because now we know that value can be a number or `null`.
 ```javascript
 function parseValue(value) {
   return isNaN(Number(value)) ? null : Number(value);